SimarKareer/UnifiedVideoDA/README.md

 In additon, we provide implementations of common VideoDA techniques such as Video Discriminators, ACCEL architectures + consistent mixup, and a variety of pseudo-label refinement strategies.

 All experiments we report in our paper have been made avaiabile in the repository, with each experiment's corresponding bash script to help with reproducability.
-The next section covers these scripts.

 The following files are where key changes were made: